Heart Murmurs in Children

-A child with a heart murmur caused by a heart problem may have the following symptoms.
+A child with a pathologic heart murmur may have one or more of the following symptoms.

 They vary depending on the problem.

 The symptoms of heart murmur can be like other health conditions.
-Make sure your child
+Have your child

 How are heart murmurs diagnosed in a child?

 The healthcare provider will ask about your child’s symptoms and health history.
 He